staticbackendhq/core/README.md

 You can think of it as a lightweight Firebase replacement you may self-host.
 Less vendor lock-in, and your data stays in your control.

+You may use its building blocks from one or a combination of:

+* Client-side JavaScript
+* Server-side client libraries (Node, Go, Python)
+* Import a Go package directly in your Go programs

 ### Table of content

 * [Import as Go package](#import-as-go-package)